Skip to Content

 Blue Lake in Mt Gambier

-The name may not be very inspiring, but Blue Lake is one of the best places to visit in South Australia!
-It’s located near Mt Gambier, which is about an hour’s drive from Adelaide.
+The name may not be very inspiring, but Blue Lake is one of the best South Australia attractions!
+It’s located near Mount Gambier on the Limestone Coast, which is about an hour’s drive from Adelaide.

 If you’re driving from Adelaide to Melbourne, this is one place that you have to visit!